freezy/node-ipslib/README.md

 # ipslib

 A JavaScript library for accessing IPS Community boards through a neat API.
+Works with IPSv3 and IPSv4.

 ### Usage